aaguiar96/VC4CL-Install/README.md

 $ sudo ldconfig -v
 ```

-Now run `clinfo` to see if VideoCore IV is detected.
+Now run `sudo clinfo` to see if VideoCore IV is detected.
 If so, you can test all the setup building `hello_world` example.

 ## Test